KilledByAPixel/OS13k/README.md

 - We could easily pack 1k with just like 10 or more cool tiny dweets and shaders
 - **A very important rule to the contest is that all content must be new, so no old stuff!
 - You can start with an old project but polish it up a lot, minify it and make it work with OS13k
-- We will need to curate the best and perhaps smallest content for what actualy lands in the JS13k build
+- We will need to curate the best and perhaps smallest content for what actually lands in the JS13k build
 - Anything left out of the JS13k build will still be available in the full GitHub version
 - We make this repo public on day 1 of JS13k and open source everything, I haven't decided on license yet